harshchhabra37/Google-Cloud-Results-NIT-KKR/README.md

 <strong>This is the list updated till 4th october.
 And till 4pm we daily upadte this repo with all students list who successfully completed tracks.</strong>

-<strong>And those who haven't started till yet, you are not late.
+<strong>And those who haven't started till yet, you are not too late.
 You still have a lot of time i.e till 27th October, start now.
 For reference you can watch this video: https://www.youtube.com/watch?v=DBcQ4XwrQBM&t=534s</strong>

 For any doubts and queries you can contact <strong>Qwiklabs Support</strong>.